Riding the Bullet: Reception

 F&SF (The Magazine of Fantasy & Science Fiction) reviewer Charles de Lint praised the novella as "a terrific story, highlighting King's gift for characterization and his sheer narrative drive."

 In contrast, The New York Times' Christopher Lehmann-Haupt, who read the book in both available online formats (computer download and an e-book supplied by the publisher, neither of which permitted a user to print out a copy), was more critical.
 He disliked reading digital content on a backlit monitor ("I was also restlessly aware of the unusual effort it was taking to read onscreen") and the book's content ("after getting off to such a strong start, Mr. King writes himself into a corner that makes Alan's scary adventure seem something of a shaggy dog story").
-He concludes: "reading 'Riding the Bullet,' I sorely missed the solidity of good old print on paper.
+He concluded: "reading 'Riding the Bullet,' I sorely missed the solidity of good old print on paper.
 And who knows, maybe old-fashioned print would have made Mr. King's story seem a little more substantial?"